 Terra Ignota’s periodic encounters continuously (re)shape the direction and outcomes of the project, which will manifest itself in manifold collaborative manifestations such as artistic and scientific publications and presentations, and performances, interventions and installations in the context of international exhibitions.

-The project takes place in the current backdrop of mass social manifestations of disagreement.
+The project evolves in the current backdrop of massive local and global developments.

 Chile, and many other places, are in crisis, in a historical moment in which the prevailing economic system and the laws that support it have been exhausted.
 The idea of development linked to unlimited material progress has nullified our core values and has amalgamated our society in a purely utilitarian pragmatic mindset.
 Development has replaced the ideas of equality and respect for maximization and extraction.

-But this crisis also offers an opportunity.
-An opportunity in which new sociocultural, resource utilization and distribution paradigms must be explored, as well as the development of cultural and educational platforms that are inclusive, decentralized and not necessarily extractive.
-A search that starts from the Southern tip of Chile but that relates to the planet, acknowledging that this is a global issue and that a re-listening is necessary that involves all and everyone.
+Terra Ignota will have to adapt to these new realities.
+It is even more important now that new sociocultural-, resource utilization and distribution paradigms are being explored, and that cultural and educational platforms are developed that are inclusive, decentralized and not extractive.
+Approached in careful steps and small research groups, with slow pace but in-depth, in order to search for the right dialogue with a place.
+A search that starts from the Southern tip of Chile but that relates to the planet, acknowledging that these are global issues and that a re-listening is necessary that involves all and everyone.